Cost of living in Singapore: Your guide

 ---|---|

 The salaries in Singapore are fairly high in general.
-When it comes to expat earnings, it’s doing very well according to certain surveys.
-In fact, one by ECA International shows Singapore to be the fifth in the world when it comes to expat salaries.⁸
+When it comes to expat earnings, according to certain surveys, it’s doing fairly well despite dropping on the list in the past year.
+In fact, one survey by ECA International shows Singapore to be the 22nd in the world when it comes to expat salaries.⁹

 If you’re interested in knowing more about salary averages, read on.
-Check out what you could earn in Singapore:
+Check out what you could earn in Singapore for certain positions:

 ---|---|